Eddio0141/UniTAS/features.md

         - Variables on the main scope can be accessed from any scope
       - Low level stuff
         - Registers
-          - Holds any amount of values
+          - Holds a value
-          - Tuple and lists will still only take 1 index to store it
+          - Tuples can be extended / created with PushTuple REGISTER_DEST REGISTER_SOURCE
+          - List can be extended / created with PushList REGISTER_DEST REGISTER_SOURCE
+          - Types
             - temp
             - temp2
+            - temp3
+            - temp4
-          - arg
+            - temp5
             - ret
               - Return value
         - Stack
           - PushStack temp
-            - Pushes temp register and clears it
+            - Pushes temp register by copying
           - PopStack temp
             - Pops temp register after clearing it
         - Method defining
-          - Compiler will make a jump location for the engine to use
+          - Defined method will be store in a different "section" of the engine, which can't be reached with Jump
         - Method call
           - GotoMethod METHOD_NAME
+            - Engine will store stack of return indexes and what section
+            - Engine will automatically know it has entered a scope and when it exits it
+          - Registers won't be cleared or altered in any way by the engine through method jumps
+          - Arguments
+            - PushArg temp
+              - Pushes register to the argument stack
+            - PopArg temp
+              - Pops argument stack to register
+          - Returning to call origin
+            - Return
         - Jump
           - Jump Offset
         - Comparison